 Using Social Media Recruiting in Health Care

-While companies across various industries are successfully deploying social content with an eye toward talent acquisition, a better understanding of the pain points that social media recruitment relieves will best define which industry is best suited for this type of approach.
-The title of this blog entry gives away the answer to this question, but let’s attack this question like the game show Jeopardy and work backward to discover the reasons why social media recruiting makes the most sense for the health care industry.
+While companies across various industries successfully deploy social content with an eye toward talent acquisition, a better understanding of the pain points that social media recruitment relieves will best define which industry suits this type of approach.
+The title of this blog entry gives away the answer to this question, but let's attack this question like the game show Jeopardy and work backward to discover why social media recruiting makes the most sense for the healthcare industry.

 The variety of positions

-If we think of the health care industry primarily in terms of hospitals, clinics, treatment centers, and other patient-focused outlets, the health care industry employs the widest variety of career opportunities, specializations, or niche jobs of likely any other industry.
+Let's think of the healthcare industry primarily in terms of hospitals, clinics, treatment centers, and other patient-focused outlets.
+The healthcare industry employs the widest variety of career opportunities, specializations, or niche jobs of any other industry.

-Take any hospital located in even a semi-urban environment that serves a sizeable patient population.
-To operate successfully in this arena, you’re going to need many more positions to varying degrees of specialization than doctors and nurses.
-These can range from food service workers, environmental services technicians (also sometimes referred to as housekeeping), biomedical technicians, health care mechanics (those who service life-saving and non-life saving machines), security officers, and general maintenance technicians.
-These are just some of the essential positions hiring managers will need to fill.
+Take any hospital in a semi-urban environment that serves a sizeable patient population.
+To operate successfully in this arena, you will need many more positions with varying degrees of specialization than doctors and nurses.
+These can range from food service workers, environmental services technicians (sometimes called housekeeping), biomedical technicians, health care mechanics (those who service life-saving and non-life-saving machines), security officers, and general maintenance technicians.
+These are just some of the important positions hiring managers must include in their recruitment process.

 Social media and the ability to target large numbers of individuals via the appropriate demographic or targeting information (location, occupation, education, affiliation, and other key elements) make it fast, easy, and economical to put your job opening and your organization in front of the largest group of interested eyes as possible.
-For example, a $50 campaign on Facebook and Instagram over a 4-day period can likely generate 10 to 20 applications as well as provide critical analytics and reporting such as view and clicks, which are critical in assessing ROIs relative to recruitment budgets.
+For example, a $50 campaign on Facebook and Instagram over four days can likely generate 10 to 20 applications and provide critical analytics and reporting, such as views and clicks, which are critical in assessing ROIs relative to recruitment budgets.

-In a nutshell, the sheer breadth of candidates you need to reach and the volume at which you need to reach them makes social media recruiting a vital tool to leverage today’s world, especially given the current COVID-19 crisis.
+In a nutshell, the sheer breadth of candidates you need to reach and the volume at which you need to reach them makes social media employer branding and recruiting marketing a vital tool to leverage today’s world, especially given the prior COVID-19 pandemic.

 Fluctuation of need, demand

-The health care industry, specifically in the arena of direct patient care, moves quickly, and the needs and demands placed on an organization can vacillate pretty quickly from one month to the next.
-In addition—and while this may be something of an unspoken understanding amidst hiring managers—given the entry-level nature of many positions in the health care industry, turnover is a constant struggle directors of talent and HR recruiters must adapt to and create innovate solutions for as part of their daily workflows.
+The healthcare industry, specifically in direct patient care, moves quickly, and the needs and demands placed on an organization can vacillate quickly from one month to the next.
+In addition—and while this may be something of an unspoken understanding amidst hiring managers—given the entry-level nature of many positions in the healthcare industry, turnover is a constant struggle for directors of talent, and HR recruiters must adapt to and create innovative solutions for as part of their daily workflows.

 The ability to publish a piece of employer branding content on Monday, a post about upcoming renovations to your campus on Tuesday, and then react to an urgent hiring need for physical therapists on Wednesday is the kind of flexibility and agility social media offers HR recruiters or hiring managers in responding to sudden changes or fluctuations in the number or type of jobs that need to be filled in a short window of time.

-According to a recent study published by Becker’s Hospital Review, the global health care industry is expected to grow at an annual compound rate of 49 percent during the next six years.
+According to a recent study by Becker's Hospital Review, the global healthcare industry is expected to grow at an annual compound rate of 49 percent during the next six years.
 What does that mean for hiring managers?
-It means the competition for top talent will become fiercer than ever before, and the need to consistently remain top of mind and engaged with the passive job seeker will transform the way recruiters think about engaging and communicating with candidates.
+It means the competition for top talent will become fiercer.
+The need to consistently remain top of mind and engaged with the passive job seeker will transform the way recruiters think about engaging and communicating with candidates.

-As a growth-oriented space, the health care industry will find that speed, in terms of the interviewing and overall candidate experience, is going to be prized in the months and years to come.
-Some healthcare organizations are implementing one key integration with their social media presence: the ability for candidates to complete short applications, submit resumes or even answer brief questionnaires about their qualifications or interest in any given position right from the organization’s profile.
+As a growth-oriented space, the healthcare industry will find that speed in the interviewing, and overall candidate experience will be prized in the coming months and years as part of an increasing trend of recruitment automation.
+Some healthcare organizations are implementing one key integration with their social media presence: the ability for candidates to complete short applications, submit resumes or even answer brief questionnaires about their qualifications or interest in any given position right from the organization's profile.

 Not only does this increase the speed at which a candidate can be moved through the vetting, interview, and offer stage of the application process, but it also makes it easier than ever for candidates to apply for positions and communicate with your organization in a medium where they feel comfortable and spend large amounts of time.